5 Common Psoriasis Triggers and Handle Them

 What Is Psoriasis?

 Psoriasis is an autoimmune disease.
 When the immune system malfunctions, it causes the skin cells to regenerate faster than normal.
 This results in rapid cell turnover and a red, scaly rash that covers the skin and can affect all parts of the body, even the fingernails.
+There are many different types of psoriasis, and, depending on what type of psoriasis you have, it will show up on your body in a different place and look a certain way.
+There is no cure for psoriasis.
+You can only learn how to manage your symptoms and avoid triggers.

 Researchers don’t know exactly what causes psoriasis.
 However, it does tend to run in families.
 Smoking can also increase one’s risk of developing psoriasis, as can chronically elevated stress levels.
+It is clear that psoriasis is not contagious.

 5 Psoriasis Triggers to Avoid